camelCaseJoel/crud-hapi-plugin-generator/README.md

 This is a CRUD ( create, read, update, delete ) code generator.
 It generates Hapi.js plugins that wrap CRUD code in the form of web REST API.
 The CRUD code will be generated from a **Sequelize(ORM) Model** that you have to provide.
 The generator will take the provided Model code and generate all the needed files(JavaScript files) to create a hapi.js plugin that exposes a CRUD web API.

+I wrote this tool to increase productivity in a project, I wrote it in a very quickly/urgent manner so this code is **full of no-nos**.
+Please ignore all the madness.

 How to install
 --------------
 - Install Node.js/ NPM